-The optional eliminator filter (C2) consists of a single 'blue can' electrolytic capacitor with two (2) wires that connect to Power Board.
+The C2 filter consists of a single capacitor with two wires that connect to the Power Board.

 - Shut down and lock out all power to ATevo.

-- · Remove safety shield.
+- Remove safety shield.

-- Locate capacitor (C2) at bottom-left of enclosure, mounted with two (2) wires to ATevo base.
+- Locate C2 capacitor mounted to back panel near top left of the enclosure.

-Removal of Existing Capacitor:
+Removal of Existing Capacitor (C2x) Assembly: